kobitz/gw2kombat/README.md

 Default settings are suggested.

-Check boxes are for setup with LockAutoTarget,
+Check boxes are for setup for LockAutoTarget,

 items with boxes checked will hit the target lock key changing your target to the one under your cursor